 Coastal Mountains Land Trust does not attempt to protect all land from development.
 As a community organization, we clearly understand the need within our communities to have places where people can live and work.
 Instead, our goal, as a land conservation organization, is to identify and protect those areas within our service region that possess the highest conservation values and therefore yield the most public benefit.
 To this end, we work proactively to identify the areas of highest conservation values within our service region and target the time and resources of our organization to conserving lands within those area, which we call conservation focus areas.

-Currently, the conservation focus areas of Coastal Mountains Land Trust include:
+Current conservation focus areas of Coastal Mountains Land Trust include:

 Planned Giving Campaign